Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 11 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 11 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 105 of Meeus index or 1058 from Brown series.

-The length of the lunation is 29 days, 7 hours and 54 minutes.
-It is 1 hour and 51 minutes shorter than the next lunation's length.
-The lengths of the following synodic months are going to increasing with the true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).
+The length of this lunation is 29 days, 7 hours and 54 minutes and it is 1 hour and 51 minutes shorter than the upcoming lunation's length.
+The lengths of the following synodic months are going to increase with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at apogee (∠180°).

 The length of the current synodic month is 4 hours and 50 minutes shorter than the mean synodic month length.
 It is 1 hour and 19 minutes longer compared to 21st century's shortest synodic month length.

-Moon is at apogee at 04:13.
-It is 12 days after previous perigee on 1 July 2008 at 21:22 in ♊ Gemini.
-Lunar orbit is going to narrow while the Moon is moving towards the Earth over the next 15 days, until point of next perigee on 29 July 2008 at 23:24 in ♊ Gemini.
+Moon is at apogee at 04:13 about 12 days since last perigee on 1 July 2008 at 21:22 in ♊ Gemini the lunar orbit is going to narrow while the Moon is moving towards the Earth over the upcoming 15 days until point of next perigee on 29 July 2008 at 23:24 in ♊ Gemini.

 This apogee Moon is 405 452 km (251 936 mi) away from Earth.
 It is 44 km further than the mean apogee distance, but it is still 1 257 km closer than the farthest apogee of 21st century.

-8 days after descending node on 5 July 2008 at 15:53 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 20 July 2008 at 03:27 in ♒ Aquarius.
+8 days after descending node on 5 July 2008 at 15:53 in ♌ Leo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 20 July 2008 at 03:27 in ♒ Aquarius.

-12 days since the previous standstill on 1 July 2008 at 21:36 in ♊ Gemini when the Moon has reached North declination of ∠27.541°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.566° at the point of next southern standstill on 15 July 2008 at 15:03 in ♐ Sagittarius.
+12 days since the last northern standstill on 1 July 2008 at 21:36 in ♊ Gemini when the Moon has reached North declination of ∠27.541° the lunar orbit is extending southward over the next day to face maximum declination of ∠-27.566° at the point of next southern standstill on 15 July 2008 at 15:03 in ♐ Sagittarius.

 In 3 days on 18 July 2008 at 07:59 in ♑ Capricorn the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.